Pest Control: Rats

 Non toxic rat control

-We can also offer a completely non-toxic rat control option in certain conditions (such as rats living in chicken runs).
+We can also offer a completely non-toxic rat control option in certain conditions, such as rats living in chicken runs or compost bins.

 Living or working in areas frequented by rats is extremely dangerous.
 For this reason alone, rats should be treated by a qualified, professional pest controller.
 Always wear gloves and make sure open wounds are covered when working near rats as the diseases they carry can be fatal.